-Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Show
+Eminem Causes Panic Among Bonnaroo Fans With Gunshot Sound Effects During His Set

 What should have been an enjoyable experience for festival-goers at Bonnaroo this weekend turned into a nightmare for some.
-Rap artist Eminem was performing a set on Saturday evening at the Tennessee festival and at the close of his song “Kill You,” gunshot sound effects were played over the audio system.
-According to the New York Daily News, the gunshots sounded real causing a panic which sent screams throughout the crowd, and even forcing attendees to drop to the ground in fear for their lives.
+Rap artist Eminem was performing a set on Saturday evening at the Tennessee festival and at the close of his song, “Kill You,” gunshot sound effects were played over the audio system.
+According to the New York Daily News, the gunshots sounded real, causing a panic which sent screams throughout the crowd, and even forcing attendees to drop to the ground in fear for their lives.

-When Eminem performs “Kill You” live, the gunshot sound effect is normally played but with the rise in mass shootings in the United States over the last few years, many are saying the choice to play the sound was ill-fitted and not something to joke about.
+When Eminem performs “Kill You” live, the gunshot sound effect is normally played, but with the rise in mass shootings in the United States over the last few years, many are saying the choice to play the sound was ill-fitted and not something to joke about.

 The New York Daily News also shared a now-deleted tweet from YouTuber Andrea Russett who suffers from PTSD.